-Continue reading “Faegre Drinker on Law and Technology Podcast: A Primer on Cybersecurity Frameworks”
+Continue reading “Faegre Drinker on Law and Technology Podcast: Computer Forensics”

-Continue reading “Faegre Drinker on Law and Technology Podcast: Cybersecurity and Incident Response — A Battle Plan”
+Continue reading “Faegre Drinker on Law and Technology Podcast: Privacy Issues and COVID-19”

 Earlier this year — and five years after the Brexit referendum — the U.K. officially left the EU, giving rise to a new era of international commerce.
 As businesses work to adapt to this new paradigm, one question should not be overlooked: how does Brexit impact the international movement of data?
 In the first international episode of the Faegre Drinker on Law and Technology Podcast, host Jason G. Weiss talks with Faegre Drinker’s Huw Beverley-Smith and Jonathon Gunn about the data protection and privacy implications of life after Brexit.